 The best bit is yet to come…tasting the chocolate!
 Here you’ll be amazed at how ‘real chocolate’ tastes and how different beans make very different chocolate.
 Dark chocolate’s considered a health food; find out why.
 With the tasting we include a wide selection of our multi award winning, Australian grown and made premium chocolate varieties.

 We suggest you wear sensible shoes and a wide brimmed hat.
 There’s some walking involved on gravel and grass.
 Sunscreen and insect repellent are worthwhile.
 Don’t forget your camera or more likely your phone!
 You’re very welcome to take photos and share on social media.

-Charley’s chocolate tour is an ‘all weather’ tour and use of an umbrella is provided free if rainy or sunny.
-It’s one of the most popular activities to do on a rainy day in the tropics!
+We are one of the most popular activities to do on a rainy day in the tropics!
 As we only operate tours on selected days please book as soon as you can.
 Tours often get booked out in peak season and school holidays.

 Naturally, our entire chocolate range is available for you to buy.
 We also feature other selected local products.
 All make excellent gifts and we accept cash, Visa and MasterCard.

 Tours must be pre-booked and paid for prior to arrival at Charley’s.
 We welcome kids but ask they be supervised at all times for their safety and consideration of other guests.
 We provide colouring books and quizzes to help keep the little ones amused and bigger kids involved.

 We hope you can join us when visiting tropical far north Queensland which is a truly amazing place to explore.
 You may even see a cassowary on the way!